 Sacramental Preparation: Confirmation and First Eucharist

-As Catholics we believe that the Sacraments are the outward signs of inward grace which were established by Christ and effect what they signify.
-Because they are the normal means of receiving God’s grace, it is very important for children to receive the Sacraments of the Church as soon as possible, that they may take full advantage of the inheritance offered them through their Baptism.
+As Catholics, we believe that the Sacraments are the outward signs of inward grace which were established by Christ and affect what they signify.
+Because they are the normal means of receiving God’s grace, it is very important for children to receive the Sacraments of the Church as soon as possible, in order to take full advantage of the inheritance offered them through their Baptism.